rachelng-rpas/openreoc/articles/oonp/Reference-pathway-1-controlled.md

 ## Tips for Applicants

-1. **Sheltering reduces your consent burden.** For building operations, occupants inside with windows closed are sheltered.
-You only need consent from people physically outside in the controlled environment.

-2. **Design your consent form to mirror the TMI.** The verbal briefing requirements are specific — build them into the form as a checklist so you never miss an item.
+1. **Design your consent form to mirror the TMI.** The verbal briefing requirements are specific — build them into the form as a checklist so you never miss an item.

 3. **The observer's role changes under Pathway 1.** They shift from primarily "watching the drone" to primarily "watching the perimeter" — detecting and responding to uninvolved persons approaching the controlled environment.

-4. **Construction sites are natural controlled environments.** If your client already has fencing, gates, and sign-in procedures, you're halfway there.

-5. **Document everything from day one.** Every OONP mission gets a report, every consent form is filed, every near-miss is recorded.
+4. **Document everything from day one.** Every OONP mission gets a report, every consent form is filed, every near-miss is recorded.
 This builds a safety record that strengthens your reapplication after 12 months.

-6. **Talk to CASA early.** Book a pre-application meeting with the RPAS team before you submit.
-It's free and can save weeks of rework.

 ---